freenas/freenas-docs/userguide/sharing.rst

 Targets
 ~~~~~~~

-Next, create a Target by navigating
+Next, create a Target by going to
 :menuselection:`Sharing --> Block (iSCSI) --> Targets` and clicking
 |ui-add| as shown in
 :numref:`Figure %s <iscsi_add_target_fig>`.